Q What are leafhoppers?

 Q When should I expect to see leafhoppers?

 A In a warm greenhouse they will breed all year round.
 Outdoors, leafhoppers are most active in summer.

-Q Which plant types are most at risk?
+Q Which plant types are most at risk from leafhoppers?

 A Roses commonly suffer from leafhoppers, and they often plague greenhouse plants such as fuchsias, chrysanthemums, calceolarias and primulas.
 Deadnettle-family plants can also suffer badly.
 Among vegetables, potatoes are often attacked.
 Beech and hornbeam hedges seem vulnerable.
 Several kinds of leafhopper are fruit pests.

 A They can spread viruses, but in this respect they are much less significant, in this country, than aphids or greenfly.
 They can also spread mycoplasma diseases.
 Mycoplasmas are mid-way between bacteria and viruses in size and complexity.
 Green-petal disease of strawberries, for example, is caused by a mycoplasma.
 Rhododendron leafhoppers spread bud-blast disease, caused by a fungus.